pydata/pydata-sphinx-theme/README.md

 - A [`BootstrapHTML5Translator`](./pydata_sphinx_theme/bootstrap_html_translator.py),
   subclassing sphinx' translator, but overriding certain elements to generate Bootstrap-compatible html.
-Currently, this includes: converting admonitions to Bootstrap "alert" classes, and updating the classes used for html tables.
+Currently, this only converts HTML tables.
 - A [sphinx event](./pydata_sphinx_theme/__init__.py) to add navigation objects into the html context which is available in the html (jinja2) templates.
 This allows to put the structure of the navigation elements in the